Breast Asymmetry

 What Is Breast Asymmetry Surgery?

-Breast asymmetry surgery may be combined with a combination of plastic, reconstructive and aesthetic procedures.
-Breast augmentation, Mastopexy, Mastopexy with implants, breast reduction, autologous fat transfer and other breast reconstructive techniques can be used to correct the optimal result.
-It is important to discuss all the options for asymmetrical boobs at a consultation.
+Breast asymmetry surgery may be paired with a combination of plastic, reconstructive and aesthetic procedures.
+Breast augmentation, Mastopexy, Mastopexy with implants, breast reduction, autologous fat transfer and other breast reconstructive techniques can be used to correct their symmetry to achieve the optimal result.
+It is important to discuss all the options for surgery at your consultation.

 Who Is It Suitable For?

-Breast asymmetry surgery is for those who wish to rejuvenate the breast, for those wishing to increase volume, for those wishing to improve the shape, for those wishing to correct breast asymmetry, for those following breast reconstruction and for those who have asymmetrical boobs from a previous cosmetic treatment.
+Breast asymmetry surgery is suitable for those who wish to rejuvenate the breast, increase volume, improve the shape, correct breast asymmetry and for those who have asymmetrical boobs from a previous cosmetic treatment.
 This would include uneven breasts after a lift and augmentation procedure.

 Who Is Breast Asymmetry Surgery Not Suitable For?